gabrieldejesus/ecoleta/README.md

-# Ecoleta - Waste Collection Marketplace
+# Ecoleta

-> 📒 Project created during the next level week of rocketseat to review my skills.

-> Web preview
+> Your waste collection marketplace
+We help people find collection points efficiently.

+`Web preview`
 ![](public/assets/web-preview.gif)

+## Example of use

+Register a collection point with the name of the entity, an image of the entity, full address and the collection items.

 ## Release history

+* 0.1.0
+    * Project finalized and studying the possibility of adding `new resources`
 * 0.0.1
-    * Work in `progress`
+    * Work in progress

 ## Meta

-Gabriel de Jesus – [My portfolio](https://gabrieldesenvolvedor.com/) – contato@gabrieldesenvolvedor.com
+Gabriel de Jesus – [My portfolio](https://www.gabrieldesenvolvedor.com/) – contato@gabrieldesenvolvedor.com

+Distributed under the MIT License.
+See LICENSE for more information.

 [https://github.com/devgabrieldejesus/ecoleta](https://github.com/devgabrieldejesus/)